8 minute read time

 Similarly, if you are an agency creating campaigns on behalf of your clients, make sure you’re following the tips mentioned above to prevent getting your clients in trouble and losing their business.

-An area that is largely exempt from these laws however, is transactional emails.
-So if you’re sending order confirmations, shipping confirmations, password reset emails, etc. which are designed to provide information about an existing purchase or membership then these specific emails are exempt from the anti-spam rules mentioned above.
+An area that is largely exempt from these laws, however, is transactional emails.
+So, if you’re sending order confirmations, shipping confirmations, password reset emails, etc. (which are designed to provide information about an existing purchase or membership), then these specific emails are exempt from the anti-spam rules mentioned above.

-Fortunately for you, using email marketing software like Campaign Monitor makes complying with these rules easy.
+Using email marketing software like Campaign Monitor makes complying with these rules easy.
 You get the tools you need to build your email list in the right way, and the software automatically handles the unsubscribe process and backend list management to ensure you meet the requirements around unsubscribing from campaigns.